eBay/NSTSuite/NSTTutorials/UITestCodeGeneration/README.md

 To see an example of this in action, run the test method in the [UITestCodeGenerationTest](src/test/java/com/ebay/nst/tutorials/rest/uitestcodegeneration/UITestCodeGenerationTest.java) class, and observe the UI test code that is generated in the [UITestCodeGenerationTest.swift](src/test/java/com/ebay/nst/tutorials/rest/uitestcodegeneration/UITestCodeGenerationTest.swift) class.
 Additionally, you can modify the mapping CSV file to see the changes reflected in the associated Swift class (after re-running the NST test).

+**NOTE**: It is advised to keep the output in the iOS / Android / platform CSV mapping file consistent, simple, and standardized to avoid problems.
+For example, adding statements in the output mapping CSV file that take parameters gives the test writer the flexibility to mutate a behavior in generated code (by setting those parameter values).
+This is not ideal, since every time the UI test code is generated, it will generate code according to the mapping CSV file - which would remove any customizations on the output that was done previously since it will be overwritten.
+In other words, avoiding output that would require some sort of user manipulation will ensure that output can be exported / generated without needing any massaging by the user.

 ## Customizing UI test code output
 If the default loggers for iOS or Android do not meet your requirements, or you would like to implement a UI test code generator for another platform, you can customize and extend these supplied loggers, or create one yourself.
 Review the custom logger tutorial section [here](../MockGeneration/README.md#adding-a-custom-logger-to-modify-output) for guidance, and ensure that the `updateTests` method is implemented to your preference.